Compare Canada's Best Health & Dental Insurance

 Extended health insurance covers out-of-pocket medical expenses that occur in your day-to-day life in Canada.
 This may include prescription drug coverage, coverage for vision care, and more.
 Travel medical insurance covers you for any unexpected medical expense you incur while traveling outside of your home province or country.
 For example, if you need ambulance services during your trip to the US.

+Sometimes, it depends on the type of therapy and what kind of plan you have.
 Extended benefits usually cover paramedical expenses such as physiotherapy, chiropractic, and psychological services, including therapy.
 Always check your policy wordings to see how much coverage you get each year, if the coverage is capped at a maximum percentage or dollar amount per year, and if your coverage includes psychologists and/or psychotherapists.
-Some providers may require a doctor's recommendation for paramedical claims.
+Be aware that some providers may require a doctor's recommendation for paramedical claims.

 Does health insurance cover car accident injuries?

-How do I submit a health and dental claim?
+How do I submit a health insurance claim?